groovy-tutorial/groovy-tutorial/manuscript/05/05_02_CommonExceptions.md

 I> `: 'This cannot be'` sets the error message for a failed assertion

-When your Groovy assertions fail you actually seem to receive a `org.codehaus.groovy.runtime.powerassert.PowerAssertionError` - a subclass of `java.lang.AssertionError`.
+When your Groovy assertions fail you actually seem to receive a `org.\-codehaus.\-groovy.\-runtime.\-powerassert.\-PowerAssertionError` - a subclass of `java.lang.AssertionError`.

 The `assert` statement is usually seen in tests and small scripts.
 It's usually better to signal an incorrect state/situation using `throws` - more about them in a later chapter.